BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 The relationship between [Player](#Player-Account) and a [Pokemon Card](#Pokemon-Card) or a [Trainer Card](#Trainer-Card) is n to n because, unlike decks, all players could have access to all cards.
-And hence an intermediary table is crated which relates each player with the cards they own and have access to to build their decks.
+And hence intermediary tables are crated which relate each player with the cards they own and have access to to build their decks.

+*Two distinct intermediary tables are required because a foreign key can only reference a single table.
+Hence since pokemon and trainer cards are different entities, they effectively have independent relations with the player entity.
+But were put together in this section for brevity*.

 ### Deck Card

-The relationship between a [Deck](#Deck) and the [Pokemon Cards](#Pokemon-Card) and [Trainer Cards](#Trainer-Card) that make it up is n to n, given by an intermediary table which links a player's deck to the intermediary table that links a player with the available cards in-game.
+The relationship between a [Deck](#Deck) and the [Pokemon Cards](#Pokemon-Card) and [Trainer Cards](#Trainer-Card) that make it up is n to n, given by intermediary tables which link a player's deck to the intermediary tables that link a player with the available cards in-game.
 This ensures that the decks a player owns are built referencing only cards that the player owns, without forbidding the player from using the same card as part of different decks.
 This is allowed because a player can only use a single deck in any given match.

+*As with the [Player Card](#Player-Card) relation, two distinct intermediary tables are required due to pokemon and trainer cards being distinct entities with distinct intermediary tables relating them to players*.

 ### Pokemon Attack